 Our attorneys are dedicated to doing everything they can to help you safeguard your future, whether that involves efforts to keep you out of jail, clean up your criminal record, protect your standing as a college student, or take advantage of treatment and diversion programs.
 Quite simply, our primary goal is to help you meet your distinct legal needs, whatever they may be.

 Schedule your FREE initial consultation with an experienced criminal defense attorney today.
 Call us at 888-229-6491, or reach out to us online.
-While our main office is located in High Point, we defend clients throughout the Guilford, Davidson and Randolph counties.
+While our main office is located in High Point, we defend clients throughout the Guilford county.